 - If applicants are preparing ethics protocol submissions that involve key informant interviews, deception, or participant observation, please refer to Ethical Guidelines on Interviewing Public Personalities, Guidelines for the Use of Deception and Debriefing in Research, or Guidelines for Ethical Conduct in Participant Observation.

-Where can I download the Word version of the ethics protocol application or the Graduate Student Ethics Protocol Submission Checklist?
+You can download the Word version of the ethics protocol application here.

 I’m working with human participants in my project, however I am not sure if what I am doing is considered research/requires prior approval from the REB.
 How can I find out?